-- Control plane (control-plane API tRPC: voice control, streams CRUD, agents, webhooks, analytics) — long-lived API keys scoped to an org and a set of capabilities.
+- Control plane (control-plane API tRPC: voice control, streams CRUD, agents, webhooks, analytics).
+This uses long-lived API keys scoped to an org and a set of capabilities.

-- Data plane (MoQT publish / subscribe, audio bridge, robotics topics, games rooms, data pub/sub) — short-lived relay tokens scoped to a set of namespaces, verified by the relay’s namespace_auth hook on every publish or subscribe.
+- Data plane (MoQT publish / subscribe, audio bridge, robotics topics, games rooms, data pub/sub).
+This uses short-lived relay tokens scoped to a set of namespaces.
+The relay’s namespace_auth hook checks each token on every publish or subscribe.

-returned once, at creation; the control-plane API stores only the hash.
+key string once, at creation.
+The control-plane API stores only the

+To let a client publish or subscribe on the data plane, mint a relay token for it.
+Do not share your API key.
 The relay never sees the API key.
-The control-plane API mints a short-lived relay token — a signed JWT carrying namespace claims — and the client presents that during the MoQT handshake.
-The relay’snamespace_auth hook verifies
+The control-plane API mints a short-lived relay token.
+The token is a signed JWT that carries namespace claims.
+The client presents the token during the MoQT handshake.
+The relay’snamespace_auth hook

-the JWT signature, extracts the namespace scope, and gates every subsequent
+checks the JWT signature and extracts the namespace scope.
+It then gates

 A typical relay token looks like:

 In the browser, you cannot ship a long-lived API key.
-Instead, your server-side mints a short-lived relay token for each browser session and the SPA passes it in:browserToken skips the API-key-on-client antipattern; the SDK presents
+Instead, mint a short-lived relay token on your server for each browser session.
+Pass the token to the SPA:browserToken avoids the API-key-on-client antipattern.
+The SDK

-streams.signingKeys.retire({ id })— old key stops minting new tokens
+streams.signingKeys.retire({ id }).
+The old key then mints no new tokens.

 Legacy: service-account JWT

-hangup, barge, push_audio) authenticated with an RSA service-account
+dial, hangup, barge, push_audio) authenticated with an RSA

 iss=clutchcall-sdk, sub=tenant_id)